Surgical technique: coronary artery bypass graft (CABG)

 All of these artificial heart valves require excellent oral hygiene to prevent any mouth germs from entering the bloodstream and affixing to the implanted valve, causing inflammation known as endocarditis.

 The heart has an autonomous rhythm that originates in one source in the right atrium (sinoatrial node) and travels down to the ventricle.
 When the atria are dilated, the heartbeat can originate from several ectopic triggers at once, becoming irregular and chaotic.
 This is known as atrial fibrillation.
 When this happens, the heart cannot do its job properly.
-Heart surgery can be performed to attempt to correct this heartbeat irregularity.
-It involves creating a pattern of lesions on the atrium walls (using radiofrequency or ultrasound) to block abnormal electrical impulses and re-establish the normal sinoatrial rhythm.

 Cardiopulmonary bypass